Telegram-Mini-Apps/telegram-apps/apps/docs/platform/about.md

 - [Telegram Web A](https://github.com/Ajaxy/telegram-tt) `weba`;
 - [Telegram Web K](https://github.com/morethanwords/tweb) `web`;

-Other applications either don't have implementation for Telegram Mini AppsS or support it too poorly.
+Other applications either don't have implementation for Telegram Mini Apps or support it too poorly.
 This will probably be useful in the next sections of the documentation.